Socializing Your Puppy: Why It’s Important

 Consider enrolling your puppy in puppy socialization classes.
 These classes are specifically designed to provide structured socialization opportunities for puppies, under the guidance of a professional trainer.
 They offer a controlled environment where puppies can interact with other dogs and people, learn obedience skills, and practice good behavior.

-Socialization Checklist for Puppy Owners
+Socialization for Puppy Owners

 Meeting new people